4 Strategies to Combat the Risks of Loneliness

 3. Get a Pet

-Having a pet that is easy to care for but can interact with a person can create a sense of social interaction and help people feel less lonely.
+older man outdoors with pet dogHaving a pet that is easy to care for but can interact with a person can create a sense of social interaction and help people feel less lonely.
 Studies have shown this can extend the lifespan and increase the happiness of older adults, allowing them to feel important and needed.

 Is adopting a pet in retirement right for you?
-Click here to find out!
+Click here to find out

 4. Volunteer

 There are many ways that a senior can volunteer in the community.
-This helps to remain active and provides feelings of being valued, as well as combating feelings of loneliness by increasing social interactions and helping to create friendships.
+This helps them to remain active and provides feelings of being valued, as well as combat feelings of loneliness by increasing social interactions and helping to create friendships.
 Reading with young children, working with pets, and other activities can help maintain both mental and physical health, counteracting the effects of loneliness.

 Let us know in the comments below - how do you prevent feeling lonely?